cheery/lever/README.md

 ## Unfinished tasks

- THE NEXT TASK: {"call", callee, args}
+ THE NEXT TASK: Implement documentation names.

-prelude/intro.lc:362: add call inference.
+Consider what the format should be for 'binary_operator' and 'get_coercion_function_type'...

+Add immutable constructs, but provide them such that they don't cause much ado.

 Consider dropping varargs.

 Tune pattern matchers usable without case construct.

  TODO: The technical documentation should describe how the
        forms end up evaluated.